-Mobile grazing herd
+Mobile grazing units

-Where mobile grazing units work?
+Where do mobile grazing units work?

 - The grassland is located in one of the GrassLIFE project locations

-Action carried out by LFN.
+Action implemented by LFN.